 Victims of car accidents who are suffering from herniated discs naturally want to know how much they can expect to receive in a settlement or court case.
 Like most aspects of injury cases, the exact amount depends on a variety of factors that can affect the strength of your claim.

 If there is no question that the other driver was responsible for the accident, you do not have any pre-existing injury that could have caused the pain you are now feeling, and the other driver has decent insurance, then you can generally expect to receive a substantial settlement.
 From there, the exact amount depends on how much your pain is affecting your life.
-Unfortunately, some people with herniated discs suffer from constant pain with no end in sight—nothing works, from physical therapy to surgery, and they fact a lifetime of chronic pain.
-For people in these circumstances, six figure (and sometimes seven figure) settlements are common.
+Unfortunately, some people with herniated discs suffer from constant pain with no end in sight—nothing works, from physical therapy to surgery, and they face a lifetime of chronic pain.
+For people in these circumstances, six-figure (and sometimes seven-figure) settlements are common.

 Things become more complicated when the victim has a preexisting medical condition, as defense lawyers for insurance companies will try to say that conditions like spinal stenosis, spondylolisthesis, and osteoarthritis are actually the cause of the victim’s pain.
 As a result, your lawyer will need to make a compelling case that your current symptoms are due to the injury itself, rather than these kinds of degenerative pre-existing conditions.